 Q. Can the pool filter be run with the cover on?

 Solar pool covers don’t impact the way the pool pump or filter functions, so they can be run with the cover on.

 Q. Can a solar cover be put on right after adding chemicals?

 It’s a good idea to wait at least 1 hour after adding chemicals before putting the solar cover back on the pool.
-This ensures the chemicals are adequately mixed throughout the pool water and won’t damage the cover.
+This ensures that the chemicals are adequately mixed throughout the pool water and won’t damage the cover.

 Q. How should a solar cover be removed?